 The Company is continually reviewing its businesses and may, if appropriate, divest non-core or unprofitable operations in order to improve its overall profitability, return on equity and its financial leverage.
 Management believes that this approach allows the Company to be better positioned to operate effectively during economic downturns, and to have the financial flexibility to make acquisitions and invest in capital spending that support its business strategy.
 Restructuring costs were incurred over the last several years to reorganize certain business units, to provide for losses on dispositions and to provide for the write-down of assets of business units that were deemed to be non-core and underperforming.
-Further restructuring costs were incurred in 2020 and 2021 as the Company's management responded to the volatile economic challenges brought about by the CV19 global pandemic, matching the Company's cost structures to customer demand patterns.
-2022 has started as a period of adjustment, the pandemic is entering a third year, Governments and citizens are learning to persevere, armed with more information and therefore making more calculated decisions.
-The Omicron variant appears to be less fatal than previous versions and optimists view that it is reaching the endemic stage; however, the final outcome remains unknown.
-Therefore the Company may continue to modify its manufacturing operations globally according to the level of regional economic activity due to potential negative pressures of the CV19 pandemic or potentially improved prosperity post the CV19 pandemic.
+Further restructuring costs were incurred in 2020 through 2022 as the Company's management responded to the volatile economic challenges brought about by the CV19 global pandemic, matching the Company's cost structures to customer demand patterns.
+2022 was the third year of pandemic-related challenges.
+At the beginning of the year, a surge in the omicron variant prompted severe civil restrictions in China; then late in the fourth quarter, the accelerated elimination of the Chinese government's zero CV19 policy resulted in a rampant increase in infections, both disrupting economic activity that has continued in the early weeks of 2023.
+Furthermore, the Ukraine/Russian conflict started in the first quarter of 2022, followed by sanctions, embargos, supply chain challenges and additional pressure on global inflation rates, further disrupting economic activity.
+There is no end in sight to the conflict.
+Therefore, the Company may continue to modify its manufacturing operations globally according to the level of regional economic activity due to potential negative pressures.